 The construction of Su Refugio in Paraguay began in 2008 and continues today.
-The Su Refugio campus, located outside of Tobati, Paraguay, currently includes a church, a children's orphanage, a feeding center for street children, an amphitheater, and a Center of Hope with lakes and a river.
-Plans are now underway for Su Refugio Christian School, to be located in Rafaela, Argentina has commenced with a preschool and we have a feeding center in Canente, Peru.
+The Su Refugio campus, located outside of Tobati, Paraguay, currently includes a children's orphanage, a children's care center for extreme poverty children, an amphitheater, and a Center of Hope for Women with lakes and a river.
+The Su Refugio Christian School, located in Rafaela, Argentina has commenced with a preschool and we have a feeding center in Canente, Peru.
 God continues to mold my heart for His glory.

 Do you know the lyrics, “looking for love in all the wrong places”?
 That lyric seemed to epitomize my life before I surrendered it to Jesus.
 My unquenchable longing for love started as a young child.
 My parents divorced when I was 5 years old.
 That in itself is not that unusual for the 1960’s.
-However, what caused me to develop a lifetime of seeking security and stability, was the fact that every year for the first 16 years of my life, I moved to a new town.
-No my dad was not in the military.
-My parents were “modern day gypsies”.
-A change of scenery was how they defined contentment.
+However, what caused me to develop a lifetime of seeking security and stability was the fact that every year for the first 16 years of my life, I moved to a new town.
 In addition to going to a new school every year, was the fact that my mom has been married four times and my father twice, so I have had several stepparents.
 I also lived with different people throughout my childhood years, between my mom, dad, grandparents, stepsister and her family.
 I so desired a sense of stability and security.
 I knew of God and that He loved me, but I didn’t KNOW God.
 So I began to search for Him.
 I studied many religions but still couldn’t find a relationship with God.
-One day in college, some students came to my dorm room and shared the Gospel with me (using the 4 spiritual laws), it sounded good to me, but then they left and I didn’t know what to do next.
 So I continued on my path to search for love.